kancharlaNarmadha/1B/README.md

-# EX 2D Array as Argument
+# EX 3B String Buffer in java
 ## DATE:
 ## AIM:
-To write a java program to display elements of one dimensional array and passing 2d array value to function or methods.
+To write a java program to use delete() method of the StringBuffer class deletes the String from the specified beginIndex to endIndex.